The Docklands Light Railway (DLR) is a driverless train line connected to the London Tube network.

-The DLR also connects with London's cable car, the Emirates Air Line, at Royal Victoria.
+The DLR connects with London's cable car, the IFS Cloud Cable Car, at Royal Victoria station.

 Platforms are as level with trains as possible for easy access.
-The gap between the platform edge and the train is approximately 7.5cm wide and the step up/down from the platform to the train is approximately 5cm high.
+The gap between the platform edge and the train is approximately 7.5cm wide, and the step from the platform to the train is approximately 5cm high.

-See our Accessible London page for further information about accessible attractions, accommodation and transport in London.
+Find further information about accessibility in London, including accessible attractions, accommodation and transport around the capital.